 The in app experience for notifications shows you which files have been changed and by whom.
 The exact experience can vary a little by app and platform.

-Office 2016 has the concept of the Activity Pane for any documents stored on OneDrive or SharePoint.
-The activity pane shows you when your file has been saved, and by whom.
-To open it just click the Activity button towards the top right corner of the screen.
+Office 365 has the concept of the Version History Pane for any documents stored on OneDrive or SharePoint.
+The version history pane shows you when your file has been saved, and by whom.
+To open it just click the document title on the title bar at the top of the window, and select Version History.

-If you share a slide deck in PowerPoint 2016 and other people make changes to the file you'll be notified with a small banner that lets you know who has made changes to your presentation while you were away.
+If you share a slide deck in PowerPoint for Office 365, or PowerPoint Online, and other people make changes to the file you'll be notified with a small banner that lets you know who has made changes to your presentation while you were away.

 If your file is stored on OneDrive, you will get alerts in the Windows 10 Action Center, or on the Notification Center of iOS or Android, when people start to make changes to your file.